Spatially modulated, orbital selective ferromagnetism in La$_5$Co$_2$Ge$_3$: Magnetic properties

-Therefore, we suggest that recently reported ferromagnetic to {\it new state} transition under pressure \cite{Canfield2021} is in fact crossover within the same ferromagnetic phase with the {\it new state} being region characterized just with a larger AFM component.
-In that manner, we also suggest that the {\it new state} region is characterized by nonmagnetic Co2 chains (FM$_{{\rm Co1}}$ in Fig. \ref{Magneticmoment}), where spatial alteration of magnetization is the largest.

-In the next Section we propose a toy model that is designed to mimic magnetic order of \lcg\ along $c$-axis in FM$_{\rm Co1}$ region (cf. Fig. \ref{Magneticmoment}).
-Transport characteristics obtained for this model additionally supports consistency of our DFT results with recent measurements for \lcg\ \cite{Canfield2021}.
+In the next Section we propose a simple one-dimensional toy model that captures essential features of found orbital selective ferromagnetic order in \lcg\ along $c$-axis, and demonstrate that it is consistent with the recent resistivity measurements \cite{Canfield2021}.